ywu1741/miniursi/README.md

 2) Open new minian environment.
 3) Upload the pipeline in the minian directory of the environment and the config file (once you have altered it to your        liking) in the next minian directory (where all the other .py files for the program are located).
 On following runs you can leave these where they are and just alter the config file.
 4) In the terminal, change directory to where the pipeline file is and call $ ipython ursi_pipeline.py

+Here's a simple change for the video demo.